Florida Gators football: Coaching staff

-Head Coaches
+Head coaches

 Bowl games

-Florida has appeared in 48 NCAA-sanctioned bowl games, garnering a 24–24 record.
+Florida has appeared in 49 NCAA-sanctioned bowl games, garnering a 25-24 record.
 This includes a streak of 22 consecutive bowl-game appearances from 1991 through 2012, the fifth-longest in college football history.
 Four of their bowl games were for a National Championship, with two under the Bowl Alliance and two in the Bowl Championship Series.
 Florida is 3–1 in national championship games.

 † The 1912 Bacardi Bowl held in Havana, Cuba was not sanctioned by the NCAA and was intended to be one half of a two-game event which was not completed due to a dispute over the rules of the game.
 As such, the University of Florida Athletic Association does not include the contest in the Gators' official bowl record.

 ‡ Coalition, Alliance, BCS or New Year's Six Bowl game.

 Records against SEC and in-state opponents

-Florida's season records are from the record books of the university's athletic association.
-Through the end of the 2019 season, Florida has compiled an overall record of 729 wins, 437 losses, and 37 ties (including post-season bowl games).

 All-time record against current SEC teams

-Florida plays SEC East opponents Kentucky, Tennessee, Vanderbilt, Missouri, Georgia, and South Carolina along with SEC West foe LSU on an annual basis.
-The other SEC West teams are played on a six-year rotation, with the added possibility of meeting in the SEC Championship Game.
+The Southeastern Conference was established in 1932.
+For the next several decades, member schools arranged their own football schedules, resulting in situations in which some played yearly while others seldom met on the gridiron.
+In Florida's case, the Gators began an annual rivalry with Georgia in the early 1930s, and LSU, Auburn, and Kentucky became regular opponents after World War 2.
+However, due to various factors including issues with train travel, Florida's schedule rarely included SEC foes Tennessee, Alabama, or Mississippi over the first 50 years of league play.

+In 1992, the SEC expanded to 12 teams, split into two divisions, and established a standardized eight game league schedule.
+Florida was placed in the East Division along with Georgia, Kentucky, South Carolina, Tennessee, and Vanderbilt.
+For the next twenty seasons, Florida's schedule included games against all five division opponents, annual match-ups with cross-division rivals Auburn and LSU, and a game against another West Division opponent on a multi-year rotation.
+When the conference expanded to 14 teams in 2012, new East Division member Missouri was added to Florida's annual slate and Auburn was dropped as a yearly opponent.

+In 2024, the SEC expanded to 16 teams, eliminated divisions, and announced an eight game football slate which attempted to preserve most traditional conference rivalries.
+The 2025 conference schedule kept the same matchups, with the sites reversed to create home-and-home competitions over the course of two seasons.
+As of June 2025, future SEC schedules are uncertain, with league officials still deciding on whether to play an eight or a nine game conference slate while weighing changes to the conference championship format.

+The table below includes non-conference meetings played either before the founding of the SEC or before Florida's opponent joined the conference.

+Records as of the end of the 2024 season.